acromarti01/password-generator-repo/README.md

 - What was your motivation?

-    My motivation for tackling the project was to learn how to refactor code and make the website more accessiable.
+    My motivation for tackling the project was to learn how to use object variables, for loops with if/else conditions, and window prompts to improve my javascript learning.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

-    I built the project to further develop my skills with code refactoring and using Github to commit changes and push content to the githup repo.
+    I built the project to further develop my javascript skills with object variables and window methods like prompt, confirm and alert.

 - What problem does it solve?

-    Code refactoring helps with solving conflicts users with disabilties face when looking at a website.
-The users could be blind or deaf and code refactoring helps overcome those problems.
+    Learning about object methods and function scope helps with tackling the problem with writing and organizing readable javascript code.

 - What did you learn?

-    I learned different ways to refactor code such as how to use semantic structure to organize my CSS selectors and provide CSS comments to increase readability.
+    I learned different types of functions and variables along with function methods to improve my javascript learning.

 ## ScreenShot